Description

 OpenCVE Recommended Actions

-• Apply a kernel update that includes commit 252c5051 or any later stable release containing the fix.
+• Apply a kernel update that includes the patch commit 252c5051 or any newer stable release containing the fix.

-• Reboot the system to load the patched kernel.
+• Reboot the system to load the patched kernel and discard any lingering dangling pointers.

-• If a kernel upgrade cannot be performed immediately, restrict the use of the affected IO work queue functionality in applications or apply system controls to limit scheduled IO operations that could trigger the fault.
+• If updating the kernel is not immediately possible, restrict or disable the use of IO work queue functionality in applications, or apply system controls to limit scheduled IO operations that could trigger the fault.

 Tracking